-As expected MRSA isolates accounted for the largest proportion (47.4%) of the laboratory workload during 2022.
-Isolates recovered from bloodstream infections that were investigated under the European Antimicrobial Resistance Surveillance Network (EARS-Net) accounted for 9.2% of the overall workload and MRSA recovered from other sites being 38.2%.
-As in previous years the number of requests to investigate susceptible S. aureus and other Gram positive organisms have also increased now representing 36.2% and 16.2% respectively (Fig. 1).
+As expected MRSA isolates accounted for the largest proportion (49.5%) of the laboratory workload during 2023.
+Isolates recovered from bloodstream infections that were investigated under the European Antimicrobial Resistance Surveillance Network (EARS-Net) accounted for 7.8% of the overall workload.
+As in previous years the number of requests to investigate susceptible S. aureus and other Gram positive organisms have also increased now representing 36.4% and 17.1% respectively (Fig. 1).

-Fig 1 Workload of the NMRSARL during 2022
+Fig 1 Workload of the NMRSARL during 2023

-In recent years an increase in requests for investigations of MSSA isolates has led to a change in the services of the laboratory and 2022 saw a further increase in the uptake of newer services including the investigation of linezolid resistance among Enterococci and CoNS.
+In recent years an increase in requests for

+investigations of MSSA isolates has led to a change in the services of the laboratory and 2023 saw a further increase in the uptake of newer services including the investigation of linezolid resistance among Enterococci and CoNS.

 Along with a steady increase in the number of isolates submitted, the complexity of tests has also increased over time.
 Currently the laboratory performs phenotypic investigation on all staphylococci submitted using disk diffusion whilst all enterococci undergo MIC determination using broth microdilution.
-Further molecular investigation is also performed on over half of these isolates including investigation for resistance and virulence genes (n=773) or spa typing (n=392).
+Further molecular investigation is also performed on over half of these isolates including investigation for resistance and virulence genes (n=742) or spa typing (n=479).
 This change is primarily due to the changing epidemiology of MRSA circulating in Ireland and the limited information that can be obtained from phenotypic investigation of these emerging strains.

-Fig 2 Distribution of workload throughout 2022
+Fig 2 Distribution of workload throughout 2023